HandyFriends/HandyFriends/README.md

 ### 2. Screen Archetypes

 * [Initial screen]
-   * [When app is loading, user sees a static image with app logo ]
+   * When app is loading, user sees a static image with app logo
-   * ...

 * [Login screen]
    * If user does not have an account, press sign up to create one
    * Support 3rd party authentication - etc ‘login with google’